Manmehehe/IEEE-club-task/README.md

     return terms

-# Get user input
+#d Get user input
 n = int(input("Enter the number of terms to generate in the Fibonacci sequence: ")) fibonacci_terms = fibonacci(n)

-# Print the Fibonacci sequence
+#d Print the Fibonacci sequence
 print("The first", n, "terms of the Fibonacci sequence are:") print(fibonacci_terms)